jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-3.md

 - the weaver,
 - the tailor, and many more.

-The tools needed for this employ still more artists=
+The tools needed for this employ still more artists:
 - the loom-maker,
 - the miln-wright,
 - the rope-maker,